tmiyamon/omniauth_qiita/README.md

 The precise information available may depend on the permissions which you request.

+'urls' in info may contains 'Facebook', 'Github', 'Twitter', 'LinkedIn' and 'Website' which depends on the account information you link in Qiita.

 ## Contributing

 1. Fork it ( https://github.com/tmiyamon/omniauth_qiita/fork )